-You will likely have one or more Skype interviews before being invited to a group hiring interview.
-Be prepared to be interviewed in your foreign language as well as your native language.
+You will likely have at least one Skype interview before being invited to a group hiring interview.
+Be prepared to be interviewed in whichever foreign language you speak, as well as your native language.
 This is something you can’t fake.
 Also, do your research on food and wine of the region of Europe you’re applying to work in.

-If you are lucky enough to be invited to a group hiring interview, realize that you will foot the bill to the interview location.
+If you are lucky enough to be invited to a group hiring interview, realize that you will pay your own way to the interview location.
 Whether you travel to their US office or a European office, be prepared to pay for your airfare, hotel, food, and all ground transportation to and from the interview.

-The group interview itself is usually with 30-40 people and will include public speaking, mechanical and teamwork exercises, and role playing in various customer service situations.
+The group interview itself is usually with 30-40 people and will include public speaking, bike mechanics and teamwork exercises, and role playing in various customer service situations.
 There will likely be another interview in your non-native language as well.

 If you are hired to work in Europe and you live in the US, there are good chances that you will be away from home from April through October.
 If you have a family, this might present some difficulty.
 The company should pay your airfare at the very beginning and very end of the season, but in the middle you will likely stay in local guide housing with other staff working in your same region.